Compressed self-avoiding walks in two and three dimensions: Introduction

 It is worth mentioning that there are many other lattice models that are exactly solvable and for which the effect of an applied force can be incorporated.
-These models are based on directed or partially-directed walks; the directedness makes the models solvable but often makes them less realistic.
+These models are based on directed or partially-directed walks; the directedness often makes the models solvable but often makes them less realistic.
 However, the latter is less of an issue when the system is already anisotropic due to geometric confinement or application of a force.
 For a review of these models see \cite{Orlandini2016}.
+In two dimensions the model of directed walks that are confined to a slab but without an applied force can be solved exactly \cite{deBruijn1972}.
+In the case of a compressive force this is more difficult but the generating function and the partition function scaling has been found exactly \cite{Guttmann2015}.
+It is not clear whether a suitable directed model exists in three dimensions since solvable directed models in three dimensions are often pseudo two-dimensional \cite{Brak2010}.
+In any case, our focus here is to ascertain the correct scaling exponents for the SAW model.

 For self-avoiding walk models the force is typically considered to be applied in one of two ways, resulting in similar situations \cite{Rensburg2009a}.
 First, the force can be applied to the endpoint and the average height of the endpoint is the appropriate order parameter.
 When $F > 0$ the walk is pulled taut and is in the ballistic phase, meaning the endpoint height scales linearly with $n$ \cite{Ioffe2010}.
-It is also known rigorously that the point of zero force, $F = 0$, is a critical point between the ballistic and extended phases \cite{Beaton2015} with expected critical exponents $\phi = \nu_d$ and $\alpha = 2 - 1/\nu_d$ \cite{Bradly2023} where $\nu_d$ is the Flory exponent for $d$-dimensional SAWs.
+It is also known rigorously that the point of zero force, $F = 0$, is a critical point between the ballistic and extended phases \cite{Beaton2015}.
+At this critical point the critical exponents $\phi$ (related to the finite-size crossover) and $\alpha$ (related to the specific heat scaling) have expected values $\phi = \nu_d$ and $\alpha = 2 - 1/\nu_d$ \cite{Bradly2023}, where $\nu_d$ is the Flory exponent for $d$-dimensional SAWs.
 In particular, since $1/2 \leq \nu_d < 1$ for $d \geq 2$, then $\alpha < 1$ and hence the ballistic-extended transition is continuous.
 In the pushed phase of this model $F < 0$, a small pushing force towards the impermeable surface only has a local effect on the endpoint of the walk, and in the limit $F \to -\infty$ the SAW effectively becomes a loop with both ends confined to the surface, but the walk is otherwise free to explore the bulk.